 How to Strap Two Surfboards to A Roof Rack

-To stack two boards, you can follow similar instructions as outlined above.
+To stack two surfboards, you can follow similar instructions as outlined above.

-However, if you’re stacking waxed boards, you’ll need to put something between them to ensure the wax doesn’t transfer.
+However, if you’re stacking waxed surfboards, you’ll need to put something between them to ensure the wax doesn’t transfer.

-Make sure the longest board is underneath and grab your straps!
+Make sure the longest surfboard is underneath and grab your straps!

 You can lock them in place using the same methods outlined above.

 How to Strap a Surfboard without a Roof Rack

 If your car doesn’t have a roof rack, simply place a couple of foam pads at either end of the roof (one to support the nose; one to support the tail), rest the board(s) on top, and strap both sides down, going through your car.